 Scientific American, Overshoot

+Missing a climate goal doesn’t mean we should give up.
 A snapshot of a concept that will be increasingly central to climate negotiations, technical in its scientific foundation, and yet vital for the public to grasp.

 In the summer 2025, Scientific American devoted a double spread to one of the most pressing topics in climate science: climate overshoot.
 The visual spread was the result of a collaboration between the magazine’s editorial team, led by Jen Christiansen; InfoDesignLab and climate scientists Andy Reisinger (author of the accompanying column), Anna Pirani, and Jan S. Fuglestvedt, who have been part of the core scientific team during the design process.
-The goal was to offer a snapshot of a concept that will be increasingly central to climate negotiations, technical in its scientific foundation, and yet vital for the public to grasp.
+The goal was to offer a snapshot of a concept that will be increasingly central to climate negotiations, technical in its scientific foundation, and vital for the public to grasp.

 The world’s average temperature has increased by more than 1°C since the beginning of the Industrial Revolution.
 By the early 2030s global warming will reach a 1.5°C increase.
 The Earth is warmer than ever before in the history of human civilisation.

-Reconciling these discordant perspectives relies on a reframing of what “keeping 1.5°C within reach” means: the notion that even though exceedance of 1.5°C of global warming is now largely inevitable, such exceedance can be limited in magnitude and duration, and sustained global action could bring global warming back down to 1.5°C before the end of the twenty-first century.
+Even though exceedance of 1.5°C of global warming is now largely inevitable, such exceedance can be limited in magnitude and duration, and sustained global action could bring global warming back down to 1.5°C before the end of the twenty-first century.

 Overshoot describes a trajectory where global temperatures rise beyond the 1.5°C threshold of warming (one of the core goals of the 2015 Paris Agreement) before eventually being brought back down.
-Even if temporary, this transgression carries profound risks: ecosystems may collapse, species may be lost forever, and vulnerable communities may bear damages that cannot be reversed.
+Even if temporary, this exceedance carries profound risks: ecosystems may collapse, species may be lost forever, and vulnerable communities may bear damages that cannot be reversed.

 The spread we designed for Scientific American builds on the foundations of a year-long collaboration InfoDesignLab carried out with a team of leading climate scientists, which culminated in the Annual Reviews article Overshoot: A Conceptual Review of Exceeding and Returning to Global Warming of 1.5°C. That project involved extensive dialogue with leading climate researchers and resulted in a suite of visualisations that needed to be both rigorous and precise for scientific readers.